zoonoo/azure-docs.ko-kr/articles/virtual-machines/troubleshooting/serial-console-enable-disable.md

 ---
-title: Azure 직렬 콘솔 사용 및 사용 안 함 Microsoft Docs
+title: Enable and disable the Azure Serial Console | Microsoft Docs
-description: Azure 직렬 콘솔 서비스를 사용 하거나 사용 하지 않도록 설정 하는 방법
+description: How to enable and disable the Azure Serial Console service
 services: virtual-machines
 documentationcenter: ''
 author: asinn826